seapoe1809/MacOS_Health_server/README.md

     python3 setup_darna.py

 The server should be active at port :3001.
 The flask server when launched will give you the IP address at which it launched.
 You could now navigate to that http://your_ip_adddress:3001 with any mobile device and access the server.

+    ./setup_run.sh
+    brew python 3.9
+    python3 -m ensurepip --default-pip
+    pip3 install distro
+    cd DARNA.app/Contents/Resources
+    python3 setup_darna.py

 To give feedback, please go to 'Information' card and send email to me.
 Or you could start a debug here itself.